 Located in the center of La Plagne is Plagne Bellecôte, making it an active hub in the area.
 It has a large shopping gallery as well as an ice rink, shops, restaurants, bars, outdoor heated swimming pool and spa facilities, making it a lovely place to base yourself if you have people in your group who don’t want to ski.

 Built in 1974, most of its center is pedestrianised.
 It is linked to Belle Plagne by the La Roche de Mio gondola with free access for pedestrians.
 There is also a free shuttle from here to Plagne Centre.

 Some apart-hotels in the area are:

 7. Plagne 1800

 Plagne 1800 is a former silver lead mining village that has been converted to an animated ski resort.
-The French UCPA ski center (which targets 18-35 year olds) has a base in Plagne 1800, making it a lively resort with bars and restaurants catering to a younger crowd.
+The French UCPA ski center (which targets 18-55 year olds and families) has a base in Plagne 1800, making it a lively resort with bars and restaurants catering to a younger crowd.

 There is good access from here to the rest of the Paradiski ski area including the resorts of Les Arcs, Peisey and other parts of La Plagne.
 A couple of apart-hotels in the area include:

 - €€€ – Terresens – Le Diamant des Neiges